Diceycle/Arknights-Material-Planner/README.md

 * **Q**: The tool keeps saying I need to navigate to the main menu or the depot even though I'm there already, what do I do?
   * **A**: Disable any hotkey overlays you might have in your player, make sure not to overlap your mouse with the player.
     If that does not work try increasing the `colorLeniency` config parameter.

+    Additionally, there is an issue with newer versions of LDPLayer(>9.1.40.0) if the `menu.png` in the `debug` folder is an image of the ad shown at startup the tool will not work.
+The only solution here is to downgrade to an older version of LDPlayer.
 * **Q**: The tool added a digit to a number, did not recognize a number or is missing a digit.
 Can you fix that?
   * **A**: Text Recognition(OCR) is not a perfect technology.
 Mistakes can and will happen, so I doubt the depot scanning feature will ever be 100% accurate.
 Please do not submit bug reports for every single misread.